MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinios-ui-project.md

 If you don't really enjoy the NuGet UI experience, then you can alternatively open the Package Manager Console, and type:

     Install-Package MvvmCross

+## Delete ViewController.cs and Main.storyboard

+Because we will add our own view.

+After you have deleted those, open the `Info.plist` file and under the 'Deployment Info' section, remove the text in the 'Main Interface' input (leave it blank).

 ## Add a reference to TipCalc.Core project